 In 2016, Tammy Noxon was beginning to think more seriously about her future.
 At the time she managed credit and collections at Trumpf, an international manufacturer of industrial machinery.

 Her children were recently grown, and she finally had time to pursue other passions.
 She had spent most of her career working in the manufacturing industry, but was beginning to think about what she wanted to do next in her career and beyond.

 Tammy had just been invited to participate in the inaugural cohort of a unique leadership development program called The Leadership Lab for Women in Manufacturing.

-Reflecting on her time in the program, Tammy said she made connections with classmates that endure to this day.
+Reflecting on her time in the program, Tammy says she made connections with classmates that endure to this day.
 Something special happened when this group of women from across the country coalesced.

 “It really made me feel like I wasn't alone in manufacturing anymore, that there were other women who are facing the same problems, the same struggles that I face,” Tammy recalled.
 “We really clicked.”

-Since the beginning of the pandemic, women have left their jobs at twice the rate of men and still lag behind as the labor force rebounds.
-One of the contributing factors to this disparity is that women may not have access to the support necessary to balance family life alongside a job.
+Since the beginning of the pandemic, women have left their jobs at twice the rate of men, and still lag behind as the labor force rebounds.
+One of the contributing factors to this disparity is that women may not have access to the supports necessary to balance family life alongside a job.

 Many women in male-dominated fields feel isolated and lack relatable mentors.

 After attending the program, Tammy felt her confidence grow.
-She sought learning opportunities, took more risks and pursued new interests both professionally and in her personal life.
+She sought out learning opportunities, took more risks, and pursued new interests both professionally and in her personal life.

 One of the ideas Tammy took away from the program was that even the best leaders cannot do everything themselves.
 Not only is asking for help okay, it is often necessary to achieve the best outcomes.